sarah11918/starlight-blog/src/content/docs/blog/dynamic-routing-tag-pages-in-astro.md

 ## Linking to tag pages elsewhere on the site
 You might notice that on this post's page itself, you can see a list of clickable tags generated from its front matter: `tags: ["blogging", "astro"]`.
 This is an array that can be used in any `.astro` component that fetches your front matter data.

 Now that I have tag pages, I can update my `MarkdownPostLayout.astro` so that each post displays its own linked tags.
 Here's a simplified version of this nested layout, which is itself inside my `<BaseLayout>` (so that these posts look like all my other pages).
-I'm displying each tag, linked to its own tag page, between the posts title and the author/date.
+I'm displaying each tag, linked to its own tag page, between the posts title and the author/date.

 ```astro
 // src/layouts/MarkdownPostLayout.astro